William Johnston Jr.: Spanish–American War and Philippine–American War

 In 1887, Johnston graduated with honors from the Infantry and Cavalry School at Fort Leavenworth, Kansas.
 While assigned to the faculty of first Western Military Academy in Alton, Illinois and later Saint Louis University, Johnston attended law school at Washington University in St. Louis.
 He was a student beginning in 1894, graduated in 1897, and received his LL.B. degree.
 At graduation, Johnston was awarded the honor of Prize Essayist of his senior class.

 During the Spanish–American War, Johnston served with the 46th U.S. Volunteer Infantry as a major.
 Following the conflict, Johnston was mustered out of the volunteer service and was appointed military governor of Isabela Province on the Philippine island of Luzon, a post which he held from 1901 to 1902.

 During the Philippine–American War, Johnston commanded the 1st Battalion of Philippine Scouts from 1904 to 1906 during the campaign against the Pulajanes, for which he was awarded the Silver Star.
 He returned to the U.S. in 1907 to attend the Army War College until 1908.
+After graduating, he rejoined the 16th Infantry at Fort Crook, Nebraska.
+As of 1911, he was serving in the Philippines as adjutant for the Department of the Visayas.